GameTechDev/IntelAIGamingAssistantLibrary/demo/dowload_models/README.md

 # Model Download Script Guide

+> This script is for demonstration purposes only.
+It is for personal use only and must not be used for commercial purposes.

 ## What it does

 Downloads the following models from ModelScope, then moves and renames them under `models\`: